-- 1. The weapon has been approved for use by the Police Chief or his designee. - 2.
-The officer has qualified with the weapon on a police firearms qualification course with a minimum qualification score of 80% and, the ammunition for the weapon has been approved by the Police Chief or his designee for carry.
+1. The weapon has been approved for use by the department firearms instructor and the Police Chief.

-The non-departmental weapon may not be modified or repaired by anyone (including the officer) unless approved by the Police Chief or his designee.

-The non-departmental weapon is subject to the same standards of serviceability and cleanliness as the departmentally issued weapon.
+- The officer has qualified with the weapon on a police firearms qualification course with the same minimum qualification score as require for the departmental firearms, and the ammunition for the weapon has been approved by the firearms instructor and the Police Chief. - 3.
+The non-departmental weapon may not be modified or repaired by anyone (including the officer) unless approved by the firearms instructor and the Police Chief. - 4.
+The non-departmental weapon is subject to the same standards, serviceability and cleanliness as the departmentally issued weapon.

-Section 13-14 Deadly Force - Firearms Qualifications - Sidearms
+Section 13-15 Deadly Force - Firearms Qualifications - Sidearms

-- 1. An officer may not carry a sidearm or any other firearm in the course of his duties until he has qualified with the weapon, and has passed a written test. - 2.
+- 1. An officer may not carry a sidearm or any other firearm in the course of his duties until he has qualified with the weapon and has passed a written test. - 2.
 Every officer shall attend firearms training twice a year.
-Each officer shall qualify with his/her issued firearm(s) once each calendar year on a police firearms qualification course with a minimum score of 80%.
-Each officer shall qualify with his/her issued sidearm on a dim light police firearms qualification course once a year with a minimum score of 80%.
-An officer may be excused from one qualification date by the Police Chief or his designee for good cause.
+Each officer shall qualify with his/her issued firearm(s) once each calendar year on a police firearms qualification course with a minimum score of 80% for pistol and shotgun.
+Each officer shall qualify with his/her issued sidearm on a dim light police firearms qualification course once each calendar year once with a minimum score of 80%. - 5.
+If an officer chooses to carry an off duty/secondary sidearm they are subject to the same minimum qualification score requirements as that of the duty weapon.
+All ammunition for off duty/secondary sidearms must be supplied by the officer, approved by the firearms instructor, and the Police Chief. - 6.
+Every officer will be given an assigned date and time for the qualification with proper notification.
+The officer must shoot on their assigned date at the designated time.
+An officer may be excused from one qualification date by the firearms instructor and the Police Chief for good cause. - 7.
+If the officer who carries a patrol rifle misses their assigned qualification date they must reschedule on the next closest possible date or the officer will immediately turn in the patrol rifle until the officer is qualified with that weapon.

-Section 13-15 Deadly Force - Firearms Qualification - Other Weapon(s)
+Section 13-16 Deadly Force - Firearms Qualification - Other Weapon(s)

-The firearm, whether issued or non-issued shall follow the respective guidelines under Sections 7-14 N through 7-17 of this policy.
+The firearm, whether issued or non-issued shall follow the respective guidelines under Section 13-15 through 13-18 of this policy.

-Section 13-16 Deadly Force - Firearms Qualification - Written Test
+Section 13-17 Deadly Force - Firearms Qualification - Written Test